orboton-projects/CarValuation/README.md

 Test passed for RA04DWC: Valuation matched.
 Test failed for RA05XYZ: Mismatch for RA05XYZ: Expected £2400, Got £1,165
 ```
+Note:
+- Mismatches scenarios will be passed but logged in console as expected fails.
+- No Sensitive data used in this project.
+If Sensitive data required then its required to use 3rd party credential manager.
+- Setup and Teardown fixtures are stored in conftest.py

 ## Test Execution Demo
 [DemoTestExecution.mp4](DemoTestExecution.mp4)